It’s time to END trophy hunting.

 The reason trophy hunting is exempted is that it is considered a “non-commercial” activity, alongside scientific research.
 This is rather a surprising loophole, particularly given the vast sums of money individual trophy hunters are prepared to pay to kill wild animals for trophies and that the trophy hunting industry itself claims to be a multi-million dollar industry!

 The treaty classifies animals at serious risk of extinction as “Appendix I” species, whilst “Appendix II” species are also considered to be under threat.
-Despite stating that Appendix I species should only be “traded” in “exceptional circumstances”, the reality is that hundreds of critically endangered Appendix I animals are permitted to be killed by hunters for their trophies every year.
+Despite stating that Appendix I species should only be “traded” in “exceptional circumstances”, the reality is that endangered Appendix I animals are permitted to be killed by hunters for their trophies every year.

 With many of the most iconic wild animals popular with trophy hunters in serious decline, it is clear that CITES is failing to protect endangered wildlife.